magic-wormhole/magic-wormhole-protocols/transit.md

 sides can and receive whole records, rather than unframed bytes.
 This is a side-effect of the encryption (which uses the NaCl "secretbox" function).
 The encryption adds 44 bytes of overhead to each record (4-byte length, 24-byte nonce, 32-byte MAC), so you might want to avoid bite-sized records for efficiency reasons.
-Tranport protocols that already include message framing (i.e. WebSockets) omit the four byte length prefix of each message.
-It is up to the relay to add or remove them where appropriate.

 The maximum theoretical
 record size is 2^32 bytes (4GiB).
 The whole record must be held in memory at